jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ### Overview

-The roots of the underlying algorithm come from the [skip-gram model](#deep-dive), where the idea is to predict context words given a target word.
-The shortcoming of the original skip-gram model that fasttext improves is that it groups each word as one unit, ignoring the substructure of words (morphological structure), and causing poor performance on out-of-vocabulary words.
-To incorporate subword information, Fasttext treats each word as a sum of n-grams.
+The roots of the underlying algorithm come from the [skip-gram model](#deep-dive).
+Fasttext improves on the skip-gram (and CBOW) by incorporating subword information (morphological structure) into the model.
+This helps with out-of-vocabulary prediction. **Fasttext learns word embeddings the same way as word2vec, but treats each word as a sum of n-grams instead of one unit.**

 ### Deep Dive